 - Versatile 5.6:1 gearing system and 15 pound max drag

-Similar to the Daiwa Revros, the Legalis spinning reel shines when you’re fighting high action fish and need an extremely durable reel to hold up to the pressure.
-It features an air rotor and bail to have an easier over-handle flip and better rotation.
-You’ll find Daiwa’s Legalis in sizes from 1000 to 6000 which will cover anything in freshwater, as well as some light saltwater fishing too.
+Similar to the Daiwa Revros, the Legalis spinning reel shines when you’re fighting high-action fish and need an extremely durable reel to withstand the pressure.
+It features an air rotor and bail for an easier over-handle flip and better rotation.
+You’ll find Daiwa's Legalis in sizes from 1000 to 6000, which will cover anything in freshwater, as well as some light saltwater fishing.

 - Makes use of the Zaion air rotor system

-As one of Daiwa’s high performance spinning reels, this is a must have for the professional angler and serious weekend fishermen to consider.
-Made with an all aluminum body for long-lasting durability and corrosion resistance.
-You’ll love the extremely smooth drag after your initial hookup no matter what size of fish you are fighting on the line.
+As one of Daiwa’s high-performance spinning reels, this is a must-have for professional anglers and serious weekend fishermen to consider.
+Made with an all-aluminum body for long lasting durability and corrosion resistance.
+You’ll love the extremely smooth drag after your initial hookup, no matter what size of fish you are fighting on the line.